xzhao287/ASE/doc/ase/calculators/calculators.rst

     >>> si.calc = espresso
     >>> si.get_potential_energy()
     -244.76638508140397

-Calculators build a full command by appending command-line arguments to the configured command.
-Therefore, the command should consist of any parallel configuration followed by the binary, but should not include further flags unless desired for a specific reason.
-The command is also used to build a full command for e.g. socket I/O calculators.

-To see all configuration on a given system, run :command:`ase info --calculators`.

 It can be useful for software libraries to override the local configuration.
 To do so, the code should supply the configurable